thoduv/pyradar5/README.md

 pip install radar5
 ```

-On _Windows_, if you don't know much about how your Python has been installed, a foolproof solution can be to copy the binary files into your working directory.
-Such files can be found here:
+On _Windows_, this will install binary packages.
+Please note that they are build against a _recent_ version of numpy.
+Updating your version of numpy can be required if you run into the error `RuntimeError: module compiled against API version 0xc but this version of numpy is 0x9`.
+If you have installed Python using Αnaconda, you can do this by running the `conda upgrade numpy` command.
+If you have only used pip, run `pip install --upgrade numpy`.
+Finally, if you don't know much about how your Python has been installed, a foolproof solution can be to copy the binary files into your working directory.
+Such files can be found here: https://github.com/thoduv/pyradar5/tree/master/windows_binaries

 On _Linux systems_, no binary package are provided, but building is easy as long as you have a FORTRAN compiler.
 Grab any version of `gfortran` on your package manager.
 Be careful if you have installed numpy by your own means (probably through the system package manager).
 In that case I strongly suggest that you do not install a concurrent version through pip.
 This can be avoided using the following command.